-Every Monday I edit and write about an iconic person in the creative industry and post it on my Instagram account.
+Every Monday I edit and write about an iconic person in the creative industry which I post on Instagram.

 EVERY MONDAY I EDIT AND WRITE ABOUT AN ICONIC PERSON OR CHARACTER